opnfv/releng-xci/docs/xci-user-guide.rst

   `OpenStack Ansible documentation <https://docs.openstack.org/developer/openstack-ansible/>`_.

-* **opnfv/releng-xci:** OPNFV Releng Project provides additional scripts, Ansible playbooks and configuration options in order for developers to have easy way of using openstack/bifrost and openstack/openstack-ansible by just setting couple of environment variables and executing a single script.
+* **opnfv/releng-xci:** OPNFV Releng Project provides additional scripts, Ansible playbooks and configuration options in order for developers to have an easy way of using openstack/bifrost and openstack/openstack-ansible by just setting a couple of environment variables and executing a single script.
   More infromation about this project can be seen on `OPNFV Releng documentation <https://wiki.opnfv.org/display/releng>`_.